Medically reviewed by Drugs.com. Last updated on Apr 14, 2022.

 Patients receiving other oral morphine formulations may be converted to KADIAN by administering one-half of the patient's total daily oral morphine dose as KADIAN twice daily or by administering the total daily oral morphine dose as KADIAN once daily.
 There are no data to support the efficacy or safety of prescribing KADIAN more frequently than every 12 hours.

 KADIAN is not bioequivalent to other extended-release morphine preparations.
-Conversion from KADIAN to the same total daily dose of another extended-release morphine product may lead to either excessive sedation at peak or inadequate analgesia at trough.
+Conversion from the same total daily dose of another extended-release morphine product to KADIAN may lead to either excessive sedation at peak or inadequate analgesia at trough.
 Therefore, monitor patients closely when initiating KADIAN therapy and adjust the dosage of KADIAN as needed.

 Conversion from Parenteral Morphine, or Other Opioids to KADIAN

-Individually titrate KADIAN to a dose that provides adequate analgesia and minimizes adverse reactions at a frequency of either once or twice daily.
-Continually reevaluate patients receiving KADIAN to assess the maintenance of pain control and the relative incidence of adverse reactions.
-During chronic therapy, especially for non-cancer-related pain (or pain associated with other terminal illnesses), periodically reassess the continued need for the use of opioid analgesics.
+Individually titrate KADIAN to a dose that provides adequate analgesia and minimizes adverse reactions.
+Continually reevaluate patients receiving KADIAN to assess the maintenance of pain control and the relative incidence of adverse reactions, as well as monitoring for the development of addiction, abuse, or misuse [see Warnings and Precautions (5.1)].
+Frequent communication is important among the prescriber, other members of the healthcare team, the patient, and the caregiver/family during periods of changing analgesic requirements, including initial titration.
+During chronic therapy, periodically reassess the continued need for the use of opioid analgesics.

 Alternatively, the contents of the KADIAN capsules (pellets) may be sprinkled over applesauce and then swallowed.
 This method is appropriate only for patients able to reliably swallow the applesauce without chewing.
 Other foods have not been tested and should not be substituted for applesauce.
 Instruct the patient to: